unlight/asmt-javascript-questions/README.md

 - What are the main 2 types of components you can declare in React, and when would you use one over another.
 - Since we mentioned life cycle — can you walk me through the cycle of mounting a stateful component?
 What functions are called in what order?
 Where would you place a request for data from the API?
 Why?
 - Can you explain the idea of “lifting the state up”?
+- How to improve performance of react components?
+- What is Pure Component in react?
+- Redux principles: What is pure function?
+Where it came from (What paradigm)?

 ### Angular.JS
 - What is disadvantages of using filters in templates in angular.js?